Pulmonary hypertension: Right heart catheterization

-Although pulmonary arterial pressure (PAP) can be estimated on the basis of echocardiography, pressure measurements with a Swan-Ganz catheter inserted through the right side of the heart provide the most definite assessment.[42]
+Although pulmonary arterial pressure (PAP) can be estimated based on echocardiography, pressure measurements with a Swan-Ganz catheter inserted through the right side of the heart provide the most definite assessment.[42]
 Pulmonary hypertension is defined as a mean PAP of at least 20 mm Hg (3300 Pa) at rest, and PAH is defined as precapillary pulmonary hypertension (i.e. mean PAP ≥ 20 mm Hg with pulmonary arterial occlusion pressure [PAOP] ≤ 15 mm Hg and pulmonary vascular resistance [PVR] > 3 Wood Units).
 PAOP and PVR cannot be measured directly with echocardiography.
 Therefore, diagnosis of PAH requires right-sided cardiac catheterization.
 A Swan-Ganz catheter can also measure the cardiac output; this can be used to calculate the cardiac index, which is far more important in measuring disease severity than the pulmonary arterial pressure.

 Mean PAP (mPAP) should not be confused with systolic PAP (sPAP), which is often reported on echocardiogram reports.
 A systolic pressure of 40 mm Hg typically implies a mean pressure of more than 25 mm Hg.
 Roughly, mPAP = 0.61•sPAP + 2.
-Due to the invasive nature of this procedure, the use of computational fluid dynamics based hemodynamic indices have been postulated.
+Due to the invasive nature of this procedure, the use of computational fluid dynamics-based hemodynamic indices has been postulated.

 Other

 For people considered likely to have PAH based on the above tests, the specific associated condition is then determined based on the physical examination, medical/family history and further specific diagnostic tests (for example, serological tests to detect underlying connective tissue disease, HIV infection or hepatitis, ultrasonography to confirm the presence of portal hypertension, echocardiography/cardiac magnetic resonance imaging for congenital heart disease, laboratory tests for schistosomiasis, and high-resolution CT for PVOD and pulmonary capillary hemangiomatosis).
-Routine lung biopsy is discouraged in patients with PAH, because of the risk to the patient and because the findings are unlikely to alter the diagnosis and treatment.
+Routine lung biopsy is discouraged in patients with PAH because of the risk to the patient and because the findings are unlikely to alter the diagnosis and treatment.